River Tay

 The River Tay (Tatha, [ˈt̪ʰa.ə]; probably from the conjectured Brythonic Tausa, possibly meaning 'silent one' or 'strong one' or, simply, 'flowing') is the longest river in Scotland and the seventh-longest in Great Britain.
 The Tay originates in western Scotland on the slopes of Ben Lui (Beinn Laoigh), then flows easterly across the Highlands, through Loch Dochart, Loch Iubhair and Loch Tay, then continues east through Strathtay (see Strath), in the centre of Scotland, then southeasterly through Perth, where it becomes tidal, to its mouth at the Firth of Tay, south of Dundee.
-It is the largest river in the British Isles by measured discharge.
+It is the largest river in the United Kingdom by measured discharge.
 Its catchment is approximately 2000 sqmi, the Tweed's is 1500 sqmi and the Spey's is 1097 sqmi.

 The river has given its name to Perth's Tay Street, which runs along its western banks for 830 yd.